-The Trust, the Adviser and Subadvisers, and the Distributor each have adopted a code of ethics under Rule 17j-1 of the 1940 Act.
-These codes of ethics permit the personnel of these entities to invest in securities, including securities that the Funds may purchase or hold.
-The codes of ethics are on public file with and are available from the SEC.
+The Trust, the adviser, and the Distributor each have adopted a code of ethics under Rule 17j-1 of the 1940 Act.
+These codes of ethics permit the personnel of these entities to invest in securities, including securities that the Fund may purchase or hold.
+The codes of ethics are on public file with, and are available, from the SEC.